-The task has a well-developed international network including centers of excellence of highest level.
-These institutions are regularly visited by our PhD students for training and knowledge transfer.
+The task has a well-developed international network including centers of excellence on top level.
+These institutions are regularly visited by our PhD/MSc students for training and knowledge transfer.
 Therefore, we can assure that all analytical steps are well controlled and documented when carried out at our collaborating institutions.
-This allows to educate our young researcher at top end research laboratories to increase their experiences and stimulating in return our research knowledge.
-These students are adsorbed by industry or academic institutions to develop applied research,

-The results so far are very promising as they are vital for modelling of pore scale simulations in Task 3and the understanding of mineralogical alteration in reservoir rocks.
-The interdependency of rock mechanics and mineralogy is a central focus of this task as significant mineralogical alterations happen after flooding with ‘Smart Water’.
-It is obvious that the results are in terms of their geological relevance are paramount for the understanding of subsidence and future modelling of sedimentary basin evolution at the NCS.
+The results are substantial for modelling of pore scale simulations and the understanding of porosity and permeability evolution in Tasks 1 and 3 based on the insights into mineralogical alteration in reservoir rocks.
+The interdependency of rock mechanics and mineralogy is a central focus of this task as significant mineralogical alterations happen after flooding with ‘Smart Water’ or polymers.

 Task 3: Pore scale

 Task leader: Espen Jettestuen, research manager, NORCE (firstname.lastname@example.org)

 The objective of the pore scale task is to identity mechanisms that influence fluid transport, chemical reactions, and oil recovery.
 The main topics in this task has been to study the behaviors of polymers and the effect of water chemistry on the strength and structure of the pore space.